telerik/blazor-docs/globalization/rtl-support.md

 A mismatch between the RTL direction of the application and the `TelerikRootComponent` may lead to undesired behavior such as incorrect tabbing sequence.
 That latter goes from right to left in RTL user interfaces.

-If you need to change the `EnableRtl` parameter of the `TelerikRootComponent` during runtime make sure to also change the `dir` attribute of your custom wrapping element.
+If you need to change the `EnableRtl` parameter of the `TelerikRootComponent` at runtime, make sure to also change the `dir` attribute of your wrapping HTML element.

 ## Keyboard Navigation